TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 - how often "Cloudy" is followed by "Rainy"
 - etc.

-Dividing the counts by row totals gives the empirical transition matrix \(P\):
+Dividing the counts by row totals gives the empirical transition matrix $$ P $$:

 $$
 P = \begin{pmatrix}